Are you fond of how different embroidery works?

 These beautiful embroidery threads are S-twisted and work great on a rustic middleweight fabric or light, thin fabric.

-Embroidery designs are usually seen on caps, hats, coats, blankets, dress shirts, denim, dresses, stockings, and golf shirts-, and sometimes on a project which will be displayed as art on the wall.
+Hand embroidery designs are usually seen on caps, hats, coats, blankets, dress shirts, denim, dresses, stockings, and golf shirts-, and sometimes on a project which will be displayed as art on the wall.

 1. Cross Stitching